[NEW] Introducing Inline Help to Clarify Backups and Migrations

 If you want to back up your site on a schedule, open the settings for your site.
 Click on Sync Time and update it:

-Like Duplicator and BlogVault, BackupBuddy makes it easy to create and schedule backups.
+Like Duplicator and BlogVault, Solid Backups makes it easy to create and schedule backups.
 After you sign up, you’ll fill out a form where you can customize your backup options.
-By the end, BackupBuddy will start backing up your site.
+By the end, Solid Backups will start backing up your site.

-Since many users prefer automated schedules to manual backups, BackupBuddy provides this alternative.
-You can choose your backup interval, date, time, and remote storage location:
+Since many users prefer automated schedules to manual backups, Solid Backups provides this alternative.
+You can choose your backup interval, date, time, and remote storage location.

-Using BackupBuddy, you’ll even be able to set up multiple backup schedules.
+Using Solid Backups, you’ll even be able to set up multiple backup schedules.
 You could save your database every month, but perform a full backup every week.
 This can remove the hassle of manually backing up every part of your site.

-Often, moving to a new domain name or hosting plan can be a complicated process.
+Often, moving to a new domain name or hosting plan can complicated and time consuming.
 With Duplicator, it’s easy.
 This plugin supports drag-and-drop migrations, so even complete beginners can migrate their websites without technical experience.

 After you create a backup with Duplicator, download its archive file.
 Then, make sure Duplicator Pro is installed and activated on a second site.
 Find the Import page and upload your backup: